 Heidelberg

 The German Cancer Research Center (DKFZ) assumes a dual role within DKTK.
-It constitutes the DKTK core center supporting the consortium administratively, and in addition, together with the National Center for Tumor Diseases (NCT) Heidelberg, it represents DKTK’s local translation center in Heidelberg.
+It serves as the core center of the DKTK and hosts the central DKTK Coordination Office, which supports and connects cross-site structures and processes.
+In addition, together with the National Center for Tumor Diseases (NCT) Heidelberg, it forms the local DKTK Translation Center in Heidelberg.
 DKFZ, which is a member of the Helmholtz Association, Germany’s largest research organization, ranks among the leading cancer research centers worldwide.
-The NCT combines patient-related research and patient care.
+The NCT Heidelberg brings together patient-centered research and clinical care under one roof to rapidly translate new findings into clinical practice.

 Institutions